espruino/Espruino/README_BuildProcess.md

 * `ESPR_JSVAR_FLASH_BUFFER_SIZE=32` - The buffer size in bytes we use when executing/iterating over data in external flash memory (default 16).
 Should be set based on benchmarks.
 * `ESPR_FS_LARGE_WRITE_BUFFER` - When using FS library, should we allocate a 1kb buffer on the stack for writes?
 It can be ~3x faster but then allocating 1k can be dangerous without checking
 * `ESPR_PBF_FONTS` - Enable support for loading and displaying Pebble-style PBF font files with `g.setFontPBF`
-* `ESPR_BLUETOOTH_ANCS` - Enable Apple ANCS(notification), AMS and CTS support
 * `ESPR_USE_STEPPER_TIMER` - add builtin `Stepper` class to handle higher speed stepper handling
-* `ESPR_RTC_INITIALISE_TICKS` - STM32: how many systicks do we wait for the LSE to initialise.
-Usually 2s, so the default of 10 is fine for 84Mhz.
-Higher clocks need higher values here
-* `ESPR_RTC_ALWAYS_TRY_LSE` - STM32: If we boot and RTC is initialised but using LSI, try again at starting LSE
-* `ESPR_DELAY_MULTIPLIER` - STM32: At boot Espruino works out how many iterations are needed to produce a set time period of delay.
-You can hard-code this for a faster boot
-* `ESPR_MIN_WFI_TIME_MS` - STM32: default 0.1ms, but if set, Espruino won't enter __WFI sleep unless the next setInterval is more than this number of milliseconds away
 * `ESPR_GRAPHICS_SELF_INIT` - Should the Graphics library instantiate itself with its own `g` instance?
-* `ESPR_LCD_MANUAL_BACKLIGHT` - STM32/FSMC: Don't turn the backlight on and leave code to do this manually
 * `ESPR_DISABLE_KICKWATCHDOG_PIN=BTN1_PININDEX` - If this pin is 1, skip kickWatchdog calls (which would eventually force a reboot if WDT enabled)
 * `ESPR_TERMNINAL_NO_SCROLL` - disable scrolling in the onscreen terminal (once we get to the end, we just clear the screen and start at the top)
-* `ESPR_HAS_BOOTLOADER_UF2` - nRF5x: Allow entering UF2 bootloader mode by calling E.rebootToDFU()
-* `ESPR_BLE_PRIVATE_ADDRESS_SUPPORT` - NRF52: Enable support for using a random private BLE address, that automatically changes at a set interval.
-See the `privacy` option that can be passed to `NRF.setSecurity()`.
 * `ESPR_FS_MKFS` - Add support for require("fs").mkfs for formatting disks
 * `ESPR_FS_GETFREE` - Add support for require("fs").getFree in the filesystem library
 * `ESPR_TEST_ON_FIRST_RUN` - on Jolt.js/Puck.js, run the self-test the very first time the board boots up (this is not the default since 2v27)
 * `ESPR_FS_PREPEND_PATH=""` - add something to the path when accessing files using 'fs' - eg on a linux build you might add `'sdcard'` to look for files in that directory
-* `ESPR_USE_USB_SERIAL_JTAG` - On ESP32 This supports the case where the USB connector on the board is wired directly to the D+ and D- pins.
-If the board uses a USB-to-UART converter, do not use the define so the UART console is used.
-This is introduced to fix issue #2609 and replaces the previous method using the `USB_CDC` identifier.

 There are some specifically that are useful for cutting a few bytes out of the build: